FabianRechsteiner/geogirafe/README.md

 ### Using an existing WebServer

 After the build, everything that needs to be deployed is in the `public` directory.
 Copy the `public` directory content to any webserver, for example in the `htdocs` directory.

 ### Using Docker

 When the project has been built, you can build a docker image that will contains the application:

 ```
 docker build -t <your_name>/gg-viewer -f buildtools/Dockerfile .
 ```

-Then, ou can start it:
+Then, you can start it:

 ```
 docker run -p 8080:80 -p 8443:443 <your_name>/gg-viewer
 ```

 # Contributing

 Merge-Requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Contribution Guidelines are available here: [CONTRIBUTING.md](CONTRIBUTING.md)
+Contribution guidelines are available here: [CONTRIBUTING.md](CONTRIBUTING.md)

 # License